cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 1.3.05    Aug.
 2003	 8.2 MB       8.6 MB	-            DB
 1.4.00    July 2006	18.2 MB      18.4 MB	-            DB
 1.4.10    July 2007	26.7 MB	     27.5 MB	47 MB        DB
-1.4.20    June 2008	36.0 MB	     36.7 MB	71 MB        DB
+1.4.20    July 2008	36.0 MB	     36.7 MB	71 MB        DB

 Remarks about the versions:
 1.3.02   Many new functions compared to 1.3.00.
 1.3.03   Many minor bug fixes and documentation improvements.
 1.3.04   Some new functionality, some minor bug fixes, and major
          documentation improvements and enhancements (online help, script).
 1.3.05   Some minor bug fixes.
 1.4.00 Beta10  Dec.
 2005  First public beta of version 1.4.00.
 1.4.00 Beta12  Mar.
 2006  Second public beta of version 1.4.00.
 1.4.00 Beta14  July 2006  Third public beta of version 1.4.00.
 1.4.00   Many new functions compared to 1.3.05.
 1.4.10 Beta04  May  2007  First public beta of version 1.4.10.
 1.4.10 Beta06  July 2007  Second public beta of version 1.4.10.
 1.4.10   Set of functions and online help heavily enhanced compared to 1.4.00.
 1.4.20-Beta03  May  2008  First public beta of version 1.4.20.
 1.4.20    Set of functions and online help enhanced compared to 1.4.10;
-           Mostly fine tuning and code stabilization.
+          Mostly fine tuning and code stabilization (quality release).